Niccolò Guicciardini

 Niccolò Guicciardini Corsi Salviati (born 28 May 1957 in Firenze) is an Italian historian of mathematics.
 He is a professor at the University of Milan, and is known for his studies on the works of Isaac Newton.

-Guicciardini obtained his Ph.D. in 1987 under the supervision of Ivor Grattan-Guinness.
+Guicciardini obtained his Ph.D. from Middlesex Polytechnic in 1987 under the supervision of Ivor Grattan-Guinness.

 In 2011 he was awarded the Fernando Gil International Prize for the Philosophy of Science.